marksherriff/cs3240-s25-website/syllabus.md

 4. You will be expected to learn programming languages and platforms on your own in this class!
 If you don’t feel comfortable with this, please talk to the staff as soon as possible!

 ## Assessment and Grading
 We will utilize a positive-reinforcement grading policy in this course.
 As the purpose of this class is for you to gain experience as a software developer working in a team on a larger-scale project, your grade in this course will be based on experience points (XP).
 Every student begins the course with 0 XP.
 As you complete assessments, work on the project, and complete Guided Practice (GP) activities, you will earn XP.
-Some assessments will have a way to retake or resubmit to earn some of the XP that was not earned on the first attempt.
-Please see individual assessments for more information regarding how this mechanic works.

 | Assessment	| Who	| Instances	| Max XP 	| Max XP Avail |
 |:--------------|:-----|:---|:-----|:-----|